 CAHPS tools ask patients to report whether something occurred (Yes vs. No) or how often something occurred (Never, Sometimes, Usually, Always).
 This style of measurement asks patients to state their recall of what happened during care.
 Press Ganey measures measure how well an attribute of care met patient needs by asking respondents to give their evaluation of care on a Likert-type scale ranging from Very Poor to Very Good.
-These different styles of measurement (frequency vs. evaluative) appears to influence the magnitude of differences found when segmenting patient experience outcomes by race and ethnicity.
+These different styles of measurement (frequency vs. evaluative) appear to influence the magnitude of differences found when segmenting patient experience outcomes by race and ethnicity.

-As we begin to look for inequity in patient experience, we might start by assessing the proportion of measures that have lower scores for a particular group of patients.
-If more than 50% of the measures are rated lower by a particular group, we should be concerned and dig deeper.
-When looking across the 19 HCAHPS frequency-based measures, that 50% threshold is exceeded only for Native American or Alaska Natives (see Table 2).
-This group's top box scores are lower than the total all patient group for 84% of the 19 HCAHPS measures.
-However, if we look instead at top box score patterns for the evaluative Press Ganey measures, we find different results.
-Across the 17 inpatient Press Ganey measures, Native American or Alaska Native patients have lower top box scores for 16% of measures, and Black or African American patients have lower top box scores for 94% of measures.
-If only HCAHPS measures are being used, inequity may be not detected or be overlooked.
+As we look for inequity in patient experience, we can start by assessing the proportion of measures with lower scores for a particular group of patients.
+If more than 50% of the measures are rated lower by a specific group, we should be concerned and dig deeper.
+When looking across the 19 HCAHPS frequency-based measures, that 50 % threshold is exceeded only for Native Americans or Alaska Natives (see Table 2).
+This group's top box scores are lower than the total all-patient group for 84% of the 19 HCAHPS measures.
+However, looking instead at top box score patterns for the evaluative Press Ganey measures, we find different results.
+Across the 17 inpatient Press Ganey measures, Native American or Alaska Native patients have lower top box scores for 88% of measures, but Asian patients have lower top box scores for 16% of measures, and Black or African American patients have lower top box scores for 94% of measures.
+If only HCAHPS measures are used, inequity may not be detected or overlooked.